Wing

 1986–1987

-Tsunami makes its first public appearance since Reno 1986 at Oshkosh.
-All systems are go with no problems.
-While at the Oshkosh Air Show, Tsunami was entered into the Homebuilt judging competition.
-Tsunami was proud to fly back to Chino, CA, after being selected for the Homebuilt Custom award.
+Tsunami made its first public appearance since Reno at the 1987 Oshkosh Air Show.
+With all systems performing flawlessly, it was entered into the Homebuilt judging competition.
+Tsunami proudly returned to Chino, California, after being honored with the Homebuilt Custom award.

 Reno Air Races, 1987

-Tsunami qualifies at 465 mph.
-Oil heating problems again show up.
-On Saturday’s race while running a close 3rd, Steve Hinton pulls out for a precautionary landing due to high oil temperatures.
-The right landing gear collapses shortly after touchdown.
-Substantial damage resulted to a complete rebuild in Crystal, MN.
+Tsunami qualified at an impressive 465 mph.
+However, the recurring oil heating issues returned.
+During Saturday’s race, while running a strong third, pilot Steve Hinton made a precautionary landing due to high oil temperatures.
+Shortly after touchdown, the right landing gear collapsed.
+The resulting damage was significant, requiring a complete rebuild in Crystal, Minnesota.

-Tsunami was rebuilt in Minneapolis, MN, with extensive re-design and rework.
+Tsunami was completely rebuilt in Minneapolis, Minnesota, incorporating extensive redesign and rework throughout the aircraft.

 Reno Air Races, 1988

-Tsunami qualified with a race speed of 470.899.
-(3.73 seconds behind the top qualifier Rare Bear).
-In Saturday’s heat, Tsunami won the heat with an average speed of 462.218 mph.
-This was a new race speed record for Reno.
-In Sunday’s race Tsunami placed third behind Rare Bear and Dreadnought.
+Tsunami returned to Reno and qualified with a race speed of 470.899 mph, just 3.73 seconds behind top qualifier Rare Bear.
+In Saturday’s heat, Tsunami took first place with an average speed of 462.218 mph, setting a new race speed record at Reno.
+In Sunday’s Gold Race, Tsunami placed third, finishing behind Rare Bear and Dreadnought.

-Tsunami and John R. Sandberg arrive at Wendover, UT, for the 3 km Speed Record attempt.
+Tsunami and John R. Sandberg arrived in Wendover, Utah, for the official 3 km World Speed Record attempt.

 September 5, 1989